About

 Clinical Work

-As a training clinician, I have experience working with children, adolescents, and adults.
+I have experience working with children, adolescents, and adults.
 I have a passion for evidence-supported interventions, and am familiar with CBT, CPT, CBT, and the UP.

 I have worked with community clinics, medical centers, and developed an assessment clinic for refugees in Albuquerque with cognitive concerns.
+Currently I work at the Nia Project at Grady Hospital in Atlanta.

 -